IsteNITC-Website-2023/istetechquilla/content/posts/voices-from-the-past.md

 date: 12 Feb 2020
 author: Lalitya Devi
-description: The remains may be old and decaying, but modern technology lets us discover that which was present thousands of years ago....
+description: The remains may be old and decaying, but modern technology lets us discover that which was present thousands of years ago.
 draft: true

 ---